Archive for November 12th, 2007

 My good friend Jeff Haws, as well as Rev. Dan from OutChurched and VJack from Atheist Revolution have posted on this little news item about Christians handling snakes.
 With this seemingly insignificant news item gathering a firestorm of attention from atheists, I thought it would be a good idea to address the issue from a Biblical perspective.

 I consider myself a reasonable man of faith.
 I believe in God’s Word as it espoused in the Bible.
 I ascribe inerrancy only to the autographs–that is, the original manuscripts.
 I believe that the Bible is written in clear, everyday language and doesn’t require a Master’s degree from seminary to interpret the myriad of passages within it.
-This clear, everyday language must be considered for the use of literary devices–such as similies, metaphors, hyperbole, and others–as well as for context.
+This clear, everyday language must be considered for the use of literary devices–such as similes, metaphors, hyperbole, and others–as well as for context.

 Part of context would be understanding that “you” in a direct quotation would apply in a general sense only to those people present when the quotation was uttered.